 Once accepted into the University, the student must submit a separate application to the dental hygiene program.
 All applicants who apply to the dental hygiene program are evaluated on high school mathematics and science grades, ACT scores, college mathematics and science grades, overall point average and earned credits according to SIUC calculations, and previous experience as a dental assistant or experience in any health related field.
 In order to be considered for admission into the professional sequence, you must be accepted into Southern Illinois University Carbondale and have completed a minimum of 35 semester hours of college credit.
-These hours must include the following courses or approved substitutions: English 101, 102, Mathematics 108 or 113, Zoology 118, Psychology 102, Sociology 108, Microbiology 201, Health Care Professions 241 and Chemistry 140a,b.
+These hours must include the following courses or approved substitutions: Chemistry 140A, English 101, 102, FN 101, Mathematics 108 or 113, Microbiology 201, Psychology 102, Sociology 108, and Health Care Professions 241.